Economics and Politics

-Students on this programme learn through a combination of lectures, seminars, tutorials (politics), workshops (economics), informal but scheduled one-on-one support, and self-directed learning, such as research, reading, and writing.
+Students on this degree learn through a combination of lectures, seminars, tutorials (politics), workshops (economics), informal but scheduled one-to-one support, and self-directed learning, such as research, reading, and writing.

-All of these are supported by a state of the art virtual learning environment, Durham University Online (DUO).
-Seminars, tutorials, and workshops are much smaller groups than lectures, with tutorials often involving no more than eight students working with a professor or lecturer; seminars and workshops can be larger but are still small enough to allow one-on-one interaction with tutors.
+All of these are supported by a virtual learning environment, Durham University Online (DUO).
+Seminars, tutorials, and workshops are much smaller groups than lectures, with tutorials often involving no more than eight students working with a professor or lecturer; seminars and workshops can be larger but are still small enough to allow one-to-one interaction with tutors.

 Workshops also allow hands-on experience of the kind of work professional economists perform.
 This emphasis on small-group teaching reflects a conscious choice to enhance the quality of the learning experience rather than the quantity of formal sessions.

-In fact, the degree programme is designed to feature fewer formal sessions and more independent research as students move from their first to their final year.
-Small-group teaching and one-on-one attention from the personal academic advisor (provided for all students when they enter the programme) are part of the learning experience throughout, but by the final year classroom time gives way, to some extent, to independent research, including a dissertation—supported by one-on-one supervision—that makes up a third of final year credits.
+In fact, the degree is designed to feature fewer formal sessions and more independent research as you move from your first to your final year.
+Small-group teaching and one-to-one attention from the personal academic advisor (provided for all students when they enter the degree) are part of the learning experience throughout, but by the final year classroom time gives way, to some extent, to independent research, including a dissertation – supported by one-to-one supervision – that makes up a third of final year credits.

 Subject requirements, level and grade

 A level offer – A*AA including Mathematics and a social sciences or humanities subject.

 BTEC Level 3 National Extended Diploma/OCR Cambridge Technical Extended Diploma – D*DD and A level requirements